Timsey/starter-academic/content/post/ai_alignment/index.md

 [^9]: Note that [not everyone in the alignment community agrees with the decomposition of the problem into outer and inner alignment](https://www.alignmentforum.org/posts/gHefoxiznGfsbiAu9/inner-and-outer-alignment-decompose-one-hard-problem-into).

 [^10]: AI systems may learn to become [deceptively aligned](https://www.lesswrong.com/posts/zthDPAjh9w6Ytbeks/deceptive-alignment): they may seem aligned until the opportunity arises for them to gain a decisive advantage over humanity, at which point they act.
 This complicates matters tremendously, unless we can understand the inner workings of these systems.
 Here are some arguments for why [training with stochastic gradient descent may favour deceptive alignment](https://www.lesswrong.com/posts/ocWqg2Pf2br4jMmKA/does-sgd-produce-deceptive-alignment).

+[^11]: It's worth noting that some people in the field are of the opinion that alignment is not a solvable problem, and that the only safe way forward is halting humanity's efforts at building AGI.
+This would make policy the single most important factor in reducing the existential risks from AI.